 Fortunately, the train ride is only 35 to 40 minutes between Baixa and Cascais.
 Furthermore, trains run frequently between the two destinations.

-So public transport by train is a simple and easy way to visit Cascais for the day.
-During the holiday season, of course, and any season.
+So taking the train is an easy way to visit Cascais for the day.
+During the holiday season, and for that matter, any season.

-The 5-star luxury InterContinental Cascais-Estoril delivers a superb central location on the sea, steps from the train station for a quick ride to Cascais or Estoril.
-Both Cascais and Estoril are one stop away in either direction from the hotel.
+The hotel is steps from the train station for a quick ride to Cascais or Estoril.
+Indeed, both Cascais and Estoril are only one stop away in either direction from the hotel.

-The guest rooms are sophisticated and serene, with a subtle palette.
-Some rooms feature balconies with ocean and pool views.
-Not to mention, the bountiful breakfast buffet features local ingredients and national delicacies.
+The hotel guest rooms are sophisticated and serene, with a subtle palette.
+Some hotel rooms feature balconies with pool and ocean views.

-Check the available dates and best prices for your stay.
+Check the available dates and best prices, then book your magical stay.

 The main squares and streets of Lisbon inspire awe with majestic Christmas trees, magical Christmas lights, and marvelous Christmas decorations.